Froese Psychological Services

 About Assessments

-At Froese Psychological Services we offer a variety of psychological assessments to try and answer different questions.
-Regardless of the assessment the goal is to better understand the individual and use the information gathered to help develop a plan to improve functioning in their day to day life.
-Assessments are a formal way to measure how an individual is functioning in comparison to others their age.
-They allow us to better understand how an individuals brain works and how it may be affecting their overall function in life.
+At Froese Psychological Services, we complete psychological assessments with the goal of answering various questions and providing direction/guidance.
+Regardless of the assessment, the goal is to better understand the individual and use the information gathered to help develop a plan to improve functioning in their day-to-day life.
+Assessments are a formal way to measure how an individual is functioning/developing in various domains.
+When a robust assessment process has been completed, it allows us to better understand how an individual's brain processes information and how it may be affecting their functioning in various areas of life.

-Assessments are often requested to provide help in assisting with concerns related to school but assessments can also provide information related to behavioural, emotional or relational problems.
-These concerns can be impacting our home life, our work or school environment, or community settings.
-To ensure accuracy when conducting an assessment, we gather information, including but not limited to, standardized testing, clinical observations, interviews, and questionnaires completed by various people in an individuals life.
+Assessments are often requested to provide help in assisting with concerns related to school/academics, but assessments can also provide information related to behavioural, emotional, or social problems.
+These challenges can impact our home life, our success at work or school, or within our community.
+To ensure accuracy when conducting an assessment, we gather information, including, but not limited to, standardized direct testing, clinical observations, interviews, and both quantitative and qualitative questionnaires completed by various people in an individual's life.

 Common Reasons for an Assessment

-• Transition to post-secondary education and needing accommodations
+• Transition to post-secondary education (e.g., trade school/college/university) and may require accommodations

 • Transition to adulthood and needing supports (e.g., functional and capacity assessments to apply for AISH or PDD).